janderssonse/janderssonse/README.md

 ### Hi there 👋

-I'm a senior developer and Open Source Nerd.
+I'm a senior developer with a passion for Open Source.
 In recent years I have shifted gears slightly (still developing though) and helped organisations improve the Open Source Processes, in a practical way.
 My focus and :heart: is slightly to the tech side, as opposed to the enterprise overview side, as I like to get my hands dirty in a practical way.

 Currently, I'm working at [DIGG - the Swedish Digital Government Agency 🇸🇪](https://github.com/diggsweden) - where I partially develop interesting services, and partially help out improving their ongoing efforts regarding Open Source processing and practicality!